google/wireit/README.md

 - **Caching with GitHub Actions**.
 Wireit supports caching build artifacts and test results directly through GitHub Actions, without any extra third-party services.
-Just add a single `use` line to your workflows.
+Just add a single `uses:` line to your workflows.

 - **Watch any script**.
 Want to automatically re-run your build and tests whenever you make a change?
 Type `npm test watch`.
 Any script you've